Pprime1/csasm/README.md

 # csasm
 This is the source code repository for the Geocaching Anti-Social Mob application (ASM) - aka Covid Safe Anti-Social Mob (csasm).
-The app runs on two mobile devices, each connecting to the same data source to determine if they are within a proximity radius of either of the locations stored.
+The app runs on two mobile devices, each connecting to the same data source to determine if they are within a proximity radius of either of the waypoint locations stored in a database table.
-If they are within range the timestamp is updated for that location It then checks if the timestamp of both locations is within 30 seconds of current time - ie: are both locations currently occupied?
+If one is within range of a waypoint location the timestamp is updated for that location It then checks if the timestamp of both locations is within 30 seconds of current time - ie: are both locations currently occupied?
 If so, returns hidden text value.
 Otherwise restart the process (polling) to see if anything has changed.

 Options to be included once base code is working
-1. Allow a three-location ASM
+1. Allow a three-location ASM (ie: three players at three differnet waypoint locations simultaneously.
+Will never want to make it bigger than that.
-2. Allow multiple different ASMs called by a 'GCCODE' as to which one is being attempted

 # TODO